DamianGuth/CSharpHTMLUI/README.md

 # Setup
 After you cloned the project, you need to create a default page.
 The application will search the default page in the same folder as the executable is in and it should be named 'index.html'.

+The HTML pages have to contain
+- <!--Meta:Info:-->
+- <!--Name:NAMEofTHEfile.html:-->

+above the DOCTYPE and
+- <!--EOF-->

+in the last line of the file.

-Here is a template for the index.html
+Here is an example for the index.html
 ```html
 <!--Meta:Info:-->
 <!--Name:index.html:-->